BerniHacker/CV/DataPipelining.md

 # Data Pipelining

-This is a list of few scripts of mine used in data pipelining.
+This is a list of few scripts of mine used in data dumping.

 File Name and Description                                             | File Link
 --------------------------------------------------------------------- | ----------